hkzlab/C128_310381r7_sram_adapter/README.md

 **WARNING**: This device was only tested to fit on a motherboard model 310381R7!!!

+**ANOTHER WARNING**: This device is still under testing, and while it seems to be working without issues on my C128, there are no guarantees!

 ## Introduction

 This board implements a static RAM replacement for the DRAMs on a C128 with a 310381R7 motherboard.

 You will have to remove and socket your DRAM ICs to install this board.
+Please, do not kill innocent DRAM ICs by cutting their legs!

 ![Rev. 0 board installed in a C128](pics/rev0_installed.jpg)